ahmadassaf/dotfiles/README.md

 If you notice, some files that have mentioned above don't exist in this repo.
 This is because i am using the amazing [bash-it](http://github.com/ahmadassaf/bash-it) repo to organize those dotfiles.
 I recommend you head overthere and read how to use them.d

+## Installing the Scripts

+For installing the above files outside of the workflow mentioned in the [main configurations](http://github.com/ahmadassaf/configurations), you need to run the following command `sh install.sh`.
+The command will symlink all the files in this directory into your home directory, overwriting existing files.

 ### Sensible OS X defaults

 When setting up a new Mac, you may want to set some sensible OS X defaults: